-In Japan, mobile is hugely popular.
-Conversion rates on mobile sites are high at 10%, and mCommerce accounts for 60% of all online purchases (source: Criteo).
-So any successful eCommerce strategy should take mCommerce into account.
+As is the trend in many Asian markets, mobile is very popular.
+Conversion rates on mobile sites are high at 10%, and mCommerce accounts for 60% of all online purchases.
+So any successful eCommerce strategy should include mobile readiness.

-Big eCommerce sites in Japan like Amazon, Rakuten and Zozotown have capitalized on this by launching their own mobile apps.
+Big eCommerce sites in Japan like Amazon, Rakuten, and Zozotown have all benefited from “mobile first” shopping behaviors by launching mobile app versions of their platforms.

 2. GREAT SERVICE

-Fast delivery is a given in Japanese eCommerce.
-Customers in Japan expect to choose their own delivery dates and times for most purchases.
-So before you launch, make sure you’re able to provide a good range of delivery options.
+Fast delivery is a given for the Japanese online shopping experience.
+Amazon, for example, offers same-day delivery to 80% of Japanese users and next-day delivery to 91.5%.
+Online shoppers in Japan expect to choose their own delivery dates and times for most purchases.
+So providing functionality to support a good range of delivery options is an important feature of Japanese-localized eCommerce websites and apps.

-For many years, Japan has enjoyed a low return rate.
-Since the return process is often overlooked, you could stand out by making it easy for customers to know how to return purchases.
+For many years, Japan has enjoyed a low rate of returns, and many brands in Japan aren’t transparent about their returns process.
+A potential opportunity to stand out from competitors and establish trust in your brand is by making it easy for customers to find out how to return purchases.

-Credit and debit card transactions make up 66% of online payments.
-But cash on delivery is also accepted at convenience stores (konbini) in Japan.
-This method is popular among teenagers who don’t yet have bank accounts, so offering this option is a great way to sell online to a younger demographic.
+While credit and debit card transactions make up 66% of online payments in Japan, cash on delivery is also an established method of payment, particularly at convenience stores (called konbini).
+This method is particularly popular among young people who don’t yet have bank accounts, so offering this option could be a great way to engage a younger demographic.

-Japanese shoppers need a lot of assurance before committing to a purchase.
-You can build their trust by translating user reviews since users are valued more highly than experts as a source of information.
+Japanese shoppers are careful buyers and look for assurance from fellow consumers before committing to a purchase.
+You can build trust in Japan by translating user reviews on your site.
+Users are often valued more highly than experts as a source of product information and brand credibility.

 It’s also common for Japanese restaurants and shops to list and rank their most popular dishes and products.
 These lists let customers know what others have chosen, tying in with Japan’s collectivist culture of peer acceptance and belonging.